Career Timeline of David Attenborough: Major Achievements and Milestones

 David Attenborough - Life on Air: Memoirs of a Broadcaster

-In 2003, David Attenborough launched an appeal for the World Land Trust to create a rainforest reserve in memory of Christopher Parsons and helped launch ARKive, a global digital library of natural history media.
+In 2003, David Attenborough launched an appeal on behalf of the World Land Trust to create a rainforest reserve in Ecuador in memory of Christopher Parsons.

 In 2005, David Attenborough backed a BirdLife International project to stop the killing of albatross by longline fishing boats.